Mentorship Code of Conduct

 Accepted participants will be notified at least 1 week prior to the Matchmaking Session.

 The Mentor / Mentee relationship will last 20 weeks (5 months).
 Should you wish to continue in the formal mentoring program at the end of this period, you are required to re-apply.

 That decision is entirely between you and your mentorship partner.

 An individual pairing of Mentor and Mentee may prove to be unworkable or unsatisfactory to either or both participants.
 In such a case, and within the first 4 weeks (1 month) of the program, either participant (or both) may request a different ‘partner’ or pairing.
-The Mentoring Program manager will address and resolve the pairing as best possible, with no-fault assigned to either party.
+The Mentorship team will address and resolve the pairing as best possible, with no-fault assigned to either party.
 Should a re-match not be available for that intake, the Mentor or Mentee will be added to a waitlist for the upcoming intake.

 No. Unfortunately, mentoring programs do not qualify for the 35 contact hours requirement.
 The contact hours portion of the PMP application is specifically focused on structured learning programs addressing specific PM knowledge areas in a classroom setting.

 The general concept for matching is experience, industry, professional specialization, mentoring preferences, and a variety of other considerations.

 While chances are good that you may find a partner whom you can work with, the ‘perfect’ pairing cannot be guaranteed, and matching depends on the number of applications received.
 Should this turn out to be the case, we will gladly place you on the waiting list for the following intake.

-Information shared between the participants within the context of the formal mentoring relationship is considered to be highly confidential and should not be shared outside the relationship without expressed permission from the other participant(s).
+Information shared between the participants within the context of the formal mentoring relationship is considered to be highly confidential and should not be shared outside the relationship without expressed permission from the other partner.

 Participants accept full responsibility for any and all costs incurred as part of the formal relationship, including but not limited to telephone calls, internet data, travel, meals, etc.